MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-online-endpoints.md

 # [ARM template](#tab/arm)

-There currently is not an option to update the deployment using an ARM template.
+There currently isn't an option to update the deployment using an ARM template.

 ---

 > [!Note]
-> The above is an example of an inplace rolling update.
+> The previous update to the deployment is an example of an inplace rolling update.
 > * For a managed online endpoint, the deployment is updated to the new configuration with 20% nodes at a time.
 That is, if the deployment has 10 nodes, 2 nodes at a time will be updated.
 > * For a Kubernetes online endpoint, the system will iteratively create a new deployment instance with the new configuration and delete the old one.
 > * For production usage, you should consider [blue-green deployment](how-to-safely-rollout-online-endpoints.md), which offers a safer alternative for updating a web service.